Vincent Orange: 2022 council race

-In the wake of Councilman McDuffie's decision not to seek another term as ward 5 council member, Orange declared that he will run in 2022.
+In the wake of Councilman McDuffie's decision not to seek another term as ward 5 council member, Orange declared that he would run in 2022.

 In the 2022 race, Orange used a DC Stonewall Democrats forum to attack his opponent, Zachary Parker, for not having come out of the closet sooner in his political life, calling Parker's identity "a matter of convenience" and that "it just doesn't add up."
 Local DC gay community members and activists criticized him for politicizing the process of coming out of the closet; for example, the grassroots organizing group Persist DC said that they were "Still stunned that Vincent Orange chose the Stonewall Dems(!) forum for a shameful, unprovoked attack on [Zachary Parker]'s decision to be public about his sexual orientation.
 If VO wasn't being outright homophobic, he was at minimum showing catastrophically poor judgement."
 Similarly, Councilmember Brianne K Nadeau criticized Orange for his actions, saying, "Hell no, VO.
 You need to do some more work sir.
 This is not acceptable and the District deserves better."

 In repeated tweets in response to the criticism, Orange asserted that Parker "made this issue" when Parker announced that he was gay at the start of his run for the council member seat, asking, "why now Mr Parker" (sic) in repeated tweets.

+2026 mayoral race

+In January 2026, Orange announced he was running in the 2026 Washington, D.C., mayoral election.
+He stood fifth in the Democratc primary with 2.54% of the vote and failed to advance to the general election.